Class Ordering<T>

 @GwtCompatible(serializable=true) public <S extends T> Ordering<java.lang.Iterable<S>> lexicographical()

 Returns a new ordering which sorts iterables by comparing corresponding elements pairwise until a nonzero result is found; imposes "dictionary order".
 If the end of one iterable is reached, but not the other, the shorter iterable is considered to be less than the longer one.
-For example, a lexicographical natural ordering over integers considers[] < [1] < [1, 1] < [1, 2] < [2]
+For example, a lexicographical natural ordering over integers considers[] < [1] < [1, 1] < [1, 2] < [2].Note that

 - 2.0